International Programmes 2025/2026

 Candidates who have a background in applied computer science, applied mathematics and similar subjects strive to achieve domain knowledge in linking software development and methods of deep learning with materials science in order to broaden their professional profiles.

-Minimum Conditions for Admission to CMS
+Minimum Conditions for Admission to CMS:

-• Grade Point Average (GPA) of at least 75% (this is equivalent to a German grade of 2.0, or 3.0 points of 4.0 maximum points in the United States grading system)
+• Or 3.0 points of 4.0 maximum points in the United States grading system

 • English certificate (see below)